jamalhabash/cookbook/Vegan Parmesan.md

 - Garlic Powder (1/4 Tsp)

 ## Directions
-1) Add all ingredients to a good processor and pulse until a fine.
+1) Add all ingredients to a food processor and pulse until a fine.
 Store in the fridge to keep fresh.

 [^1]: https://minimalistbaker.com/how-to-make-vegan-parmesan-cheese/